leougurm/News-Aggregator/README.md

 It fetches articles periodically from the sources and give results according to saved user preferences or search queries or filtering.

+On project startup every category from the sources are fetched and every 15 min news are retrieved from the sources with specific categories.
+They are saved into postgresql with vectors for better and faster search results.

 ## Tools